A tour guide provides information to a middle-aged couple at the E.D. White Historic Site in Louisiana.

 New Orleans

-The site of the Louisiana Purchase, The Cabildo features three floors of exhibitions covering the state’s history through artifacts such as documents, paintings and 3D objects from the museum’s vast collection.
-The Cabildo neighbors the St. Louis Cathedral in the iconic French Quarter.
+The site of the Louisiana Purchase transfer ceremonies, The Cabildo features three floors of exhibitions covering the state’s history through artifacts such as documents, paintings and 3D objects from the museum’s vast collection.
+The Cabildo building neighbors the St. Louis Cathedral in the iconic French Quarter.

 One of Napoleon Bonaparte's death masks — a mold taken from his face after his death in 1821 — is permanently housed on-site.
 According to the Louisiana State Museum, recent research has revealed that the bronze mask was one of at least nine “death masks” created by Napoleon Bonaparte’s physician, Dr. Francesco Antommarchi, since it was customary to make a mask of a person of such importance when they died.
 When Antommarchi later immigrated to New Orleans, he presented one of the masks to the city in response to the city's "generous sentiments" and "noble welcome."
 The mask has been displayed in New Orleans since 1834, and more specifically at the Cabildo since 1911.

-Visitors can also check out the "From 'Dirty Shirts' to Buccaneers: The Battle of New Orleans in American Culture" exhibit or peruse the works of famed artist, Clementine Hunter.
+Visitors can also check out the "From 'Dirty Shirts' to Buccaneers: The Battle of New Orleans in American Culture" exhibit or enter the world of botany in “Botanica: Gardens, Landscapes and Plant Medicines in South Louisiana.”

 New Orleans